-- 5. Students may register for modules with a total maximum study load of 40 credits per semester.
-A student who wishes to take more subjects must submit a written request for this, giving their reasons, to the Director of Education of the faculty before the registration period as referred to in Subsection a or b in Section 4 of this Article, after first seeking advice from the academic counsellor.
-If permission for this is granted, the programme will arrange the registration for the extra module(s). - 6.
-Before the start of the registration period the study guide will show which subject or parts of subjects are a compulsory part of the programme.
-The Programme Director may restrict participation in a subject within a programme in the following cases: - a. for a subject with a maximum number of participants, admission is based on the criteria stated in the study guide, on the understanding that priority will be given to students for whom the subject is a compulsory part of their programme. - b. for a subject with an admission requirement, registration for the subject is seen as a pre-admission which will be checked against the admission requirements stated in the study guide before being finalised.

-- c. if participation in an elective is subject to further requirements as stated in the course description in the study quide. - 7.
-Students who wish to register for a subject outside of the official registration period on the grounds of exceptional personal circumstances may send a written request to Director of Education up to two weeks before the start of the semester, giving their reasons for this. - 8.
-If a student has taken a subject (or part of a subject) for which a practical exercise will be given, without having registered for this subject correctly or on time, any given assessment is invalid.
+- 5. Students may register for courses with a total maximum study load of 40 credits per semester.
+A student who wishes to take more courses must submit a written request for this, giving their reasons, to the Director of Education of the faculty before the registration period as referred to in Section 4 of this Article, after first seeking advice from the academic counsellor.
+If permission for this is granted, the programme will arrange the registration for the extra course(s). - 6.
+Before the start of the registration period the study guide will show which courses or parts of courses are a compulsory part of the programme.
+The Programme Director may restrict participation in a course within a programme in the following cases: - a. for a course with a maximum number of participants, admission is based on the criteria stated in the study guide, on the understanding that priority will be given to students for whom the course is a compulsory part of their programme. - b. for a course with an admission requirement, registration for the course is seen as a pre-admission which will be checked against the admission requirements stated in the study guide before being finalised. - c. if participation in an elective is subject to further requirements as stated in the course description in the study quide. - 7.
+Students who wish to register for a course outside of the official registration period on the grounds of exceptional personal circumstances may send a written request to Director of Education up to two weeks before the start of the semester, giving their reasons for this. - 8.
+If a student has taken a course (or part of a course) for which an assessment will be given, without having registered for this course correctly or on time, any given assessment is invalid.
 The student may submit a written request to the Board of Examiners asking for a valid assessment and explaining their reasons.
 The Board of Examiners will only honour such a request in the event of exceptional circumstances. - 9.
-Registration for a subject does not count as registration for an examination.
+Registration for a course does not count as registration for an examination.
 Students must register for examinations separately in accordance with the relevant provisions.